 Sylvia Kahn-Freund MA (Cantab)

 Sylvia spent most of her legal career in the city specialising in international arbitration and capital markets work.
-Retiring to look after family, she has also spent a number of years volunteering for local and educational charities and as Chairman of her parish council.
+Retiring to look after family, she has also spent a number of years volunteering for local and educational charities and is Chairman of her parish council.

-Dr. Tony Mitchell Jones
+Dr Tony Mitchell Jones

-Before retiring, Tony was the mammals specialist with the government body Natural England just over 32 years.
-During his time he led conservation projects on a wide range of threatened mammals, many in partnership withPTES, and developed, or contributed to, a range of conservation guidance, such as the Bat Worker’s Manual and the Dormouse Conservation Handbook.
+Before retiring, Tony was the mammals specialist with the government body Natural England for just over 32 years.
+During his time he led conservation projects on a wide range of threatened mammals, many in partnership with PTES, and developed, or contributed to, a range of conservation guidance, such as the Bat Worker’s Manual and the Dormouse Conservation Handbook.
 He was also the editor-in-chief of the Atlas of European Mammals and contributed to several other mammal guides and handbooks.
 Tony became one of our trustees in 2011.